falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 </div>
 ```

-Then I add also a attrebute on the pagination container and on the link alement with the link for the next page.
+Then I add also an attribute on the pagination container and on the link element with the link for the next page.

 ```html
 <nav data-pagination="paginator">